occlum/occlum/tools/installer/README.md

 ### How to Build

-To build RPM packages, a docker container with Occlum CentOS image is needed.
+To build RPM packages, a docker container with Occlum CentOS image (based on CentOS 8.1) is needed.
 Execute below commands under the occlum directory:
 ```
 cd tools/installer/rpm
 make